 These little rolls are a variation on a Paleo Flax Bread recipe I saw somewhere on the net.
 They came out quite light and tasty.
 They are very nice with butter.
 These are not suitable until you get to the Atkins OWL nuts and seeds level of the carb re-introduction ladder.
 This batter can be baked as a single loaf as well, but allow longer (about 30 minutes) for baking time if you do.
 I found they were good at room temperature, sliced and used to make min- sandwiches and sliders, too!

 VARIATION: Omit rosemary & onion powder and instead use dill weed or seed along with lightly toasted minced dehydrated onion.
-Or use any other favorite seasoning blend.
+For a rye version, substitute caraway seed for the rosemary.
+Or use any favorite herb blend you like.
 Be CREATIVE!! 🙂

 This recipe appeared in Volume 2 of Jennifer Eloff’s cookbook series: Low Carbing Among Friends.
-Each of her books brings you a huge collection of kitchen-tested low-carb creations (a number of mine) by some of the most talented cooks in the low-carbing arena.
+Each of her books brings you a huge collection of kitchen-tested low-carb creations (a number of mine also) by some very talented cooks in the low-carbing arena.
 GET YOURS TODAY from: Amazon or here

 2 T. coconut flour